Pesticides

 Most pesticides can be grouped according to their target:

-Pesticides are classified according to their use (e.g., commercial or household), based on the risk they pose to health and the environment.
+Pesticides are classified according to their use (e.g., commercial or domestic), based on the risk they pose to health and the environment.

-• maintenance of green spaces in urban areas;
+- maintenance of green spaces or golf courses;

 Pesticide regulation